-Hematopoietic stem cells (HSCs) are the stem cells that give rise to all the other blood cells through the process of haematopoiesis.
-The clinical utility of HSCs arises from their ability to engraft and sustain multilineage hematopoiesis in compromised hosts.
-Umbilical cord blood is a very attractive source of HSCs.
-The major limitation of the use of UCB for hematopoietic transplantation is the limited number of stem and progenitor cells obtained in each UCB collection.
-We have examined the role of cell population dynamics on HSC expansion of UCB-derived cells, and have developed automated systems to manipulate subpopulations of cells and to control the delivery of soluble proteins to the culture.
+Hematopoietic stem cells (HSCs) give rise to all blood cell types through the process of haematopoiesis.
+The clinical utility of HSCs arises from their ability to engraft and sustain the production of blood cells in compromised patients.
+Umbilical cord blood (UCB) is a very attractive source of HSCs, but has limited use for hematopoietic transplantation due to the restricted number of stem and progenitor cells obtained from each UCB collection.
+To alleviate this barrier, we have examined the role of cell population dynamics in the expansion of HSC-derived cells sourced from UCB, and used the resulting knowledge to develop automated systems of soluble protein delivery able to manipulate subpopulations of cells.
 Our predominant observation from this work is that blood stem cell growth in vitro, and perhaps also in vivo, is limited by feedback networks from differentiated cells.

-Our work is focused on the development of strategies that identify intracellular control points critical to regulating pluripotency and the transition of pluripotent stem cells (PSC) to blood-forming mesoderm.
-Our work currently focuses on developing spatially-explicit models that quantitatively predict morphogenetic gradients in 2- and 3-dimensionally organized cell populations, increasing the fidelity and power of our in silico predictions to organogenesis.
+Our work currently focuses on inferring the genetic regulatory networks (GRN) that control pluripotency maintenance and the transition to early developmental lineages in mouse and human.
+Additionally, we are developing spatially-explicit models that integrate these GRN with their associated morphogenetic signaling gradients in 2- and 3-dimensionally organized cell populations, thereby increasing the fidelity and power of our in silico predictions to increase understanding of organogenesis.
 These models will be used to identify the key molecular control points between the regulatory signaling gradients, and the cell fate-determining transcriptional networks, that influence normal and aberrant blood development and differentiation.

-We routinely use computational approaches to enhance our abilities to explore and understand stem cell biology and regenerative medicine.
-Our work combines approaches from computer science and bioinformatics, numerical simulation and visualization, and theoretical science to study basic and applied problems in stem cell biology.
-We are also attempting to better understand the development of the blood system with the ultimate goal of being able to more efficiently produce particular blood cell types for clinical use.
-To this end, we have developed a novel computational approach to determine the diffusible ligand-based cell interactions between cells in the blood developmental hierarchy and how those interactions govern how blood stem cells produce all the cell types in the adult hematopoietic system.
-Finally, we are also interested in how the simulate intracellular gene regulatory networks (GRNs) activation during the maintenance of stem cell pluripotency and for their transition to differentiated cell fates.
+Our research combines approaches from computer science and bioinformatics, numerical simulation and visualization, and theoretical science to study basic and applied problems in stem cell biology.
+These methods are critical to our goal of understanding the development of the blood system so that we are better able to produce particular cell types for clinical use.
+To this end, we have developed a novel computational approach to determine the diffusible ligand-based cell interactions between cells in the blood developmental hierarchy, allowing us to determine how those interactions govern blood cell production within the adult hematopoietic system.
+Finally, we are also interested in how to simulate intracellular gene regulatory networks (GRNs) activation during the maintenance of stem cell pluripotency and how alterations in the network behaviour govern the transition to differentiated cell fates.
 Ongoing studies are particularly focused on developing spatially-explicit multiscale models of how diffusible factors secreted from individual cells influence surrounding cells, or initiate changes in their gene and signaling networks to induce cell fate transitions.